hbrok/heatherbrokmeier.com/_projects/quote-generator.md

 As someone who cares about performance, I liked the challenge of making such a lightweight site.
 I also enjoyed being able to connect to so many APIs and make them work together.
 I also pushed myself to use vanilla JavaScript without any frameworks.
 It helped me learn a lot and caused me to take that approach in more recent projects.

-I knew I wanted to use an easy templating language so I could get statred quickly, so I decided on PHP and Mustache due to my familiarity with them.
+I knew I wanted to use an easy templating language so I could get started quickly, so I decided on PHP and Mustache due to my familiarity with them.